robwilds/chimera/README.md

 ## Running the customization

+Once everything is setup and running: First thing is to access the chimera container and edit the proxy.conf.js file in the usr/local/app directory.
+Edit the URL for your alfresco instance in the /alfresco and /activit-app sections.
+NOW RESTART THE CHIMERA CONTAINER.

-Once everything is setup and running, you can go to http://<URL>:4200 to see the customization.  be sure to click on the logout button to see the login page and login with demo/demo.
+Now, you can go to http://<URL>:4200 to see the customization.  be sure to click on the logout button to see the login page and login with demo/demo or the appropriate credentials.

 after logging in please wait a few moments to see any aws processed images to show up on the home page